Natural Birth | 10 Tips

 Many of us have unrealistic expectations about what we’re heading into when it comes to giving birth in the hospital system.

-There are so many things to consider that don’t work in your favour.
+There are so many things to consider that don’t work in your favor.

 Most women are cared for by stranger midwives (or obstetric nurses in the US) and even stranger obstetricians.
 They change shifts three times in a 24 hour period, so you don’t have continuous care.